DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

    `DDM_ACCESSRIGHTS` for all A/V file.
 * The columns `AV_FILE`, `AV_FILE_TITLE`, `AV_SUBTITLES` and `AV_SUBTITLES_LANGUAGE` are used to
   provide extra metadata specific to audio/video files.
-For a path to a A/V file in `AV_FILE`, the user can specify the a title in `AV_FILE_TITLE` and one or more combinations of subtitles and the corresponding language tag in `AV_SUBTITLES` and `AV_SUBTITLES_LANGUAGE` respectively.
+For a path to a A/V file in `AV_FILE`, the user can specify at most one title in `AV_FILE_TITLE` and one or more combinations of subtitles and the corresponding language tag in `AV_SUBTITLES` and `AV_SUBTITLES_LANGUAGE` respectively.
 * The information found in the `AV_*` columns is put into `files.xml` to better describe the file at hand.
 The `AV_FILE_TITLE` relation is put inside a `dcterms:title` element; the `AV_SUBTITLE`